-It’s primary compound, salicylic acid, has many of the same analgesic and anti-inflammatory actions as aspirin.
+Its primary compound, salicylic acid, has many of the same analgesic and anti-inflammatory actions as aspirin.
 It inhibits prostaglandin production, relieves pain, and soothes fevers.
 Unlike aspirin, it does not thin the blood.
 Nor does it irritate the stomach lining – a common side effect of aspirin.
-Although it is slower-acting, a supplement of white willow bark can provide all the pain-relieving benefit of aspirin without the drug’s notorious side effect of stomach irritation.
+Although it is slower-acting, a supplement of white willow bark can provide all the pain-relieving benefits of aspirin without the drug’s notorious side effect of stomach irritation.

 In a placebo-controlled trial, 39 percent of patients with lower back pain who took white willow bark extract reported a significant reduction in pain, in most cases within the first week of treatment.
 This compared with six percent who reported improvement while taking a placebo.
 Although white willow is far less irritating to the stomach than aspirin, people with peptic ulcers or gastritis should still use this herb with caution.

-This herb is used to treat fever, colds, headaches, minor infections and pain from inflammation.
+This herb is used to treat fever, colds, headaches, minor infections, and pain from inflammation.
 The analgesic properties of this herb are usually slower to take effect but last longer than aspirin.
 Available as capsules and salicin tablets.

 CAUTIONS: As with aspirin, there is a rare risk of developing Reye’s syndrome.
-Do not give to children who have viral infections, chickenpox symptoms or flu.
+Do not give to children who have viral infections, chickenpox symptoms, or flu.
 Do not combine with aspirin or use if you have an allergic reaction to aspirin.

-According to researchers at Michigan State University, the eating of about 20 tart cherries may relieve pain better than aspirin and may also exhibit antioxidant properties comparable to supplements like vitamin E. That number of cherries are said to contain 12-25 milligrams of the active ingredients, called anthocyanins.
+According to researchers at Michigan State University, the eating of about 20 tart cherries may relieve pain better than aspirin and may also exhibit antioxidant properties comparable to supplements like vitamin E. That number of cherries is said to contain 12-25 milligrams of active ingredients, called anthocyanins.
 Anthocyanins inhibited cyclooxygenase-1 and -2 enzymes, which were the targets of anti-inflammatory drugs at doses more than ten times lower than aspirin.
 Thus daily consumption of cherries has shown the potential to reduce pain related to inflammation, arthritis, and gout.

 Herbs for Acute and Chronic Pain

-Some of the favorite pain relieving herbal allies include skullcap, cannabis, valerian, turmeric, poppy, willow bark, St. John’s wort, angelica, motherwort, black cohosh, wild yam, lavender, cayenne, kava kava, and rose.
+Some of the favorite pain-relieving herbal allies include skullcap, cannabis, valerian, turmeric, poppy, willow bark, St. John’s wort, angelica, motherwort, black cohosh, wild yam, lavender, cayenne, kava kava, and rose.

 If you suffer from chronic pain, try drinking four to six cups of skullcap infusions daily, or take 10-15 drops of skullcap tincture four to six times daily.
 Use skullcap as needed, as often as every few minutes, in acute situations.
 Skullcap quiets the nervous system, and so will be a valuable ally if you suffer from chronic pain.
-A combination of equal parts skullcap, St. John’s wort, and oat straw is particularly effective for calming the nervous system and thus easing the pain.
+A combination of equal parts skullcap, St. John’s wort, and oat straw are particularly effective for calming the nervous system and thus easing the pain.